lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 The report should be uploaded via CMS.
 The due date is October 13, 2024, 23:59.

-Everyone is expected to report on their project idea in the XXXXXXX, session, and to participate in discussion to give feedback to other students' ideas.
+Everyone is expected to report on their project idea in the June 20, session, and to participate in discussion to give feedback to other students' ideas.
 Students may prepare a short slide deck on their idea.
-This will not be graded; the XXXXXXXX session is intended to help improve and finetune project ideas.
+This will not be graded; the June 20 session is intended to help improve and finetune project ideas.

 ## Contact